yclas/guides/docs/Classifieds-mark-image-as-primary.md

 -  How it works

 With it, users have the option to change the **primary image** of their ad.
-If a user publishes an ad with five images, he can choose which image will be displayed as primary by editing the ad.# How to use Coupon System
+If a user publishes an ad with five images, he can choose which image will be displayed as primary by editing the ad.
+You can change the primary image as many times as you'd like.

 ## How it works